Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

     ansible-arista$
     ```
+    - **Output explanations:**
       - Before the playbook 2 executed, there were no `banner login` configurations on target nodes.
 The playbook 2 checked the current configurations, applied the desired banner login strings and lines, and saved the running-config to startup-config.
       - `TASK` sections:
         - TASK [Configure banner login] - shows `changed: [leaf1]`, `changed: [spine1]`, `changed: [leaf3]`, `changed: [spine2]`, `changed: [leaf2]` and `changed: [leaf4]`.
         - TASK [Copy running-config startup-config when the runnning-config is changed] - shows that the configurations are saved to startup-config on target nodes.
       - `PLAY RECAP` section shows `changed=1` as there was only one change on each device.
 - Run the same playbook one more time:

     ```